 Rust Grip®: Our Best 15+ Year Rust Resistant and Corrosion Encapsulation Paint

 What is the best way to stop and prevent corrosion on structural steel or metal?
 Are you looking for the best industrial grade rust paint?
-Rust Grip® coating seals, encapsulates virtually any metal or steel surface, and protects it against rust and corrosion longer than anything on the market.
+Rust Grip® coating seals, encapsulates rust on any metal or steel surface, and protects it longer than anything on the market.
 You can paint over rust or over new metal.

 For stopping rust, it’s the perfect long-term solution for a wide range of interior and exterior industrial coating applications.

 As a three-coats-in-one system, Rust Grip® acts as a primer, intermediate coat, and top coat that strengthens surfaces to 6,780 psi when fully cured (concrete is 3500 psi by comparison).
 There’s no need for any additional coatings.

 - While Rust Grip® is used on oil rigs, ships, bridges, and other large metal or steel structures, you can use it over any minimally prepped rusted metal.
 No white sandblasting is required.
 It’s a great choice for protecting new metal products as well.

 - Use it as a rust inhibitor for: structural steel, I-beams, metal roofs, shipping containers, tanks, cooling towers, water towers, fire escapes, wrought iron fencing, steel railings, pipes, truck frames, heavy machinery, manufacturing equipment, flashings, HVAC units, quonset huts, worn galvanized steel, galvalume, and more…

 - Rust Grip® is rated at 15,000 hours on the ASTM B117 salt spray test using a coat of only 6 mils (6/1,000 inch) thick.
 (With a perfect 10 score).
 This far exceeds marine specifications.
 Most competitors are rated at only 2,000-3,000 hours!

 Have Any Questions?
 Call Us!

 - It provides superior corrosion protection under the harshest conditions such as in salt air, coastal, and marine environments.